 The impact of the COVID-19 outbreak continues to evolve.
 As such, the full magnitude that the pandemic will have on the Company's financial condition, liquidity and future results of operations is uncertain.
 Management is actively monitoring the global situation on its financial condition, liquidity, operations, suppliers, industry and workforce.
 As the spread of COVID-19 continues, our ability to meet customer demands for products may be impaired or, similarly, our customers may experience adverse business consequences due to COVID-19.
 Reduced demand for products or impaired ability to meet customer demand (including disruptions at our transportation service providers or vendors) could have a material adverse effect on our business, operations and financial performance.
-Some of the decline in the first three months of fiscal 2021 PMT and Canvys sales and the decrease in Healthcare sales was primarily due to the COVID-19 global pandemic.
+There was a decline in PMT sales during the first three months of fiscal 2021 as well as a decline in Canvys and Healthcare sales during the first six months of fiscal 2021.
+Some of these declines in sales were related to the COVID-19 global pandemic.
 While we had some COVID-19 related component delays impacting new product development schedules, we did not experience a major interruption in our supply chain.
 Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Company is not presently able to estimate the effects of COVID-19 on its results of operations, financial condition or liquidity for fiscal year 2021.